Inspection

 The use of an abrasive tool or wheel to wear away at the surface of a workpiece and change its shape.
 Grinding produces a finish that is smoother than both sawing and milling.

-A grinding tool made by bonding abrasive grits together and forming them into a circular shape.
-A grinding wheel rotates and shears away microscopic chips of material and can produce very fine but still imperfect surface finishes.
+o A grinding tool made by bonding abrasive grits together and forming them into a circular shape.
+Grinding wheels rotate and shear away microscopic chips of material and can produce very fine, but still imperfect, surface finishes.

 lay